 Where to Get Wood Panels

-If you are lucky enough to have wood working machinery, you can make wood panels yourself.
+If you are lucky enough to have wood working machinery, you can make wood panels yourself, or hire a carpenter to make them for you.
+You can also go to any store that sells wood, purchase a sheet of hardboard (they come in sheets 4′ x 8′) and pay them to cut it up for you into custom sizes.
+The sheets runs about $20 and the charge for cutting will usually be an addional $15 (depends on how many cuts).
+For a reasonable price, then, you can get a stack of wood panels.
 Otherwise you can purchase commercially made wood panels from art stores and online artist supply sites.
 Ampersand makes great panels of good quality.
 They are the only commercial panel company that I know of that properly seals and primes their panels called Gessobord.
 Less expensive versions are available through Dick Blick and other online sites.
 Commercial panels can come with or without cradled sides (separate wood applied to the panel to add depth to the sides), and with or without coatings (such as gesso or other primers).

 Why is it Important to Prepare A Wood Panel

 Oil painters must seal wood to stop any acidic oil in the paint from penetrating into the wood support, which can cause wood fibers to rot.
 While acrylic painters do not have this same issue, sealing is still an important step for using acrylic paint on wood, to eliminate Support Induced Discoloration (SID).
 SID is a phenomenon that occurs uniquely with acrylic paints.
 Supports naturally contain impurities that can cause an amber yellow discoloring to any light colored or clear acrylic layer that is applied to the wood unless the support is sealed properly.
 More about SID on GOLDEN’s website.